zayman2045/funder/README.md

 # Funder

-Funder is a full stack decentralized application (dApp) that runs a custom Solana on-chain program.
+Funder is a full-stack decentralized application (dApp) that runs a custom Solana on-chain program.

 ## Overview